Subrina Hossain is the Chief Executive of NTV Europe and is one of the very few successful TV

 messages and created platforms for them to promote their services.
 To her credit she has completed

-4 thousand hours of volunteering for the Royal Voluntary Service during the current pandemic.
+over 4 thousand hours of volunteering for the Royal Voluntary Service during the current pandemic.

 Supporting the government’s vaccine initiative, Subrina’s involvement has had a direct impact on the